traefik/traefik-helm-chart/EXAMPLES.md

     middlewares:
       - name: traefik-dashboard-basepath

-# Create the custom middlewares used by the IngressRoute dashboard (can also be created in another way).
+# Create the custom middlewares used by the IngressRoute dashboard (can also be created from an other source).
 extraObjects:
   - apiVersion: traefik.io/v1alpha1
     kind: Middleware